 (Monday–Friday; some weekends; hours vary)

-Welcome our visitors to the Visitor Center, help by giving directions, answering questions about the Garden, selling Memberships and Frequent Visitor passes, stocking brochures and maps.
+Welcome our visitors to the Visitor Center and help by giving directions, answering questions about the Garden, selling Memberships, and stocking brochures and maps.
 This position requires one day of training.

 (Tuesday–Sunday; 10 a.m.–5 p.m.)